-(CS)3 is able to provide a number of specialist services, which include, but are not limited to the list below and on some other pages.
-For those items where more details are available, mousing-over the paragraph displays a tool-tip, and the cube on the left can be clicked when it is an active link with a roll-over image, and takes you to pages with more information or to external websites.
+(CS)3 is able to provide a number of specialist services, which include, but are not limited to, the list below and on some other pages.
+For those list items with an active link, the title is brown, mousing-over the paragraph displays a tool-tip, and the cube on the left has a roll-over image.
+Clicking on the cube takes you to pages with more information or to external websites.
 In many cases more information can be obtained from tool-tips on images and form inputs on the linked pages.
 For any further information, please use the email address below.
-You can also mouse-over the logo image above for some additional technical information.
+You can also click on the logo image above for some additional technical information.

 |Return to the||home page|